DataDog/documentation/content/en/watchdog/_index.md

 ### Correlated dashboards

 To speed up further investigations, Datadog may suggest some of your dashboards that are related to the alert.
-In this case, Datadog will highlight which of the dashboard's metrics are related to the insights in the alert.
+In this case, Datadog highlights which of the dashboard's metrics are related to the insights in the alert.

 ### Monitors

-Monitors associated with your alerts are displayed in the Watchdog alert's side panel.
+Monitors associated with your alerts are displayed on the Monitors tab.
 Each monitor displayed has the metric of the current alert and its associated tags included in its scope.

-{{< img src="watchdog/watchdog_monitors.png" alt="The Watchdog Alert side panel showing a list with five monitors in alert state and two suggested monitors " style="width:65%;">}}

 Additionally, Watchdog suggests one or more monitors that are configured to trigger if the alert happens again.
 Click **Enable Monitor** to enable them for your organization.
 See [Watchdog Monitor][12] to learn how to create a Watchdog monitor.